tarawiedeman/tarawiedeman/README.md

 Hi there, my name is Tara and welcome to my GitHub!
-I've worked in tech for seven years in technical solutions consulting; I've helped customers large and small implement their software systems, and customize them to meet their needs.
+I've worked in tech for eight years in technical solutions consulting and support; I've helped customers large and small implement their software systems, and debug the toughest of problems.
 I love mastering new systems, problem solving, and troubleshooting.

 I have a degree in Business and Science so I'm equal parts logical problem-solver and relationship-builder.

-👩‍💻 I'm currently working as a Junior Software Developer and System Documentation Specialist at Central Station.
-My contract is ending soon and I'm actively seeking further career opportunities as a Software Developer.
+👩‍💻 I'm actively seeking further career opportunities as a Software Developer, Technical Consultant, or Technical Support Engineer.

 🤓 I'm passionate about bringing my people and problem solving skills together at work.